What is identity theft?

 - Who is asking for my details?

 - Why do they need to know these details?

 - Have they verified who they say they are?

 - Would the person they claim to be request that information?

 - Have I shredded/destroyed any personal or financial information, including receipts?

-If you have any suspicions, don’t give out your details until you’ve checked everything out.
-If you suspect anyone is committing identity fraud please complete our anonymous online form.
+- If you have any suspicions, don’t give out your details until you’ve checked everything out.